EricYuzo/crchk/README.md

 ### Available options

+* `-g` or `--generate-sfv`: generate SFV file.
+The SFV file has the same name of the parent directory and extension ".sfv".
+If a file with the same name already exists, then the SFV file is not created or modified.
+There is no option for overwriting existing SFV files, if you want to, you have to delete the files manually.
 * `-i` or `--ignore-sfv`: ignore SFV files and only look for CRC code in the file name.
 * `-r` or `--recursive`: recursively look for files to check in directories and subdirectories.
 * `-u` or `--uppercase`: display uppercase CRC code on output.